IrisDuMutel/ATIMini40_software/README.md

 ATI Mini40 DAQ F/T sensor is connected differentially to the first slot of the Keysight 34970A DAQ (16-channel multiplexer).
 The DAQ is connected to a PC using the GPIB-HS-USB connector from National Instruments, allowing the use of Virtual Instrument Software Architecture (VISA) libraries.

-### LabView (2023)
+## LabView (2023)

  - Keysight_ATIMini40.vi: A simple data collection project using LabView and VISA blocks for the Keysight 34970A Data Acquisition Unit

-### Python
+## Python
 Using [PyVisa](https://pyvisa.readthedocs.io/en/latest/index.html) python package to communicate with Keysight 34970A Data Acquisition Unit

+### SCRIPTS AND DESCRIPTION (KEYSIGHT 34970A):

 - IDN_query.py: Asking list of resources found by PyVisa and identification query to instruments address.
 WORKING
 - test_query.py: Script made for testing different query commands.
 Use this script as test script.
 - Raw_voltages.py: Short configuration file that measures the raw voltages from the insturment and prints them on terminal.
 WORKING
 - Raw_voltages_trigger.py: Short configuration file that measures the raw voltages from the insturment and prints them on terminal using timer trigger.
-ERROR 401: Buffer is full
+NOT WORKING: ERROR 410: Buffer is full

 - DAQ_acquire_Voltages.py: Script that obtains valtgaes and measures the time required for ten scans of a number of channels that can be changed by the user.
-Aperture is 400 us, trigger timer is 5 ms and trigger count is 10.
-It only executes once.
+Trigger_sampling has the following config: Aperture is 400 us, trigger timer is 5 ms and trigger count is 10  Manual_sampling uses the read command.
+Both funstions execute just once.
 WORKING

 - DAQ_acquire_Voltages2.py: Same as DAQ_acquire_Voltages but for editing.
-Trying to get a faster data stream using either READ or FETCH commands
+Trying to get a faster data stream using either READ or FETCH commands.

 Commands used in these scripts can be found (with additional examples) in the [Keysight 34970A Command reference manual](https://documentation.help/Keysight-34970A-34972A/)

-### MATLAB
+## MATLAB

-### Docs
+## Docs
 Personally crafted documentation containing (what I consider) the most important information from all the components in the setup.
 In progress.